umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-up-a-Blog with-a-Feed/index.md

 ## How to set up the feed

-In this part, we will set up the feed for our blog, so that we will have some posts on our blog page.
+In this part, we will set up the feed for our blog, so that we can fetch some posts for our blog page.

 1. Click the ... button next to the Blog node in the tree
 2. Select Post